coinbase/cdp-agentkit/typescript/examples/langchain-privy-chatbot/README.md

 This example demonstrates an agent setup as a self-aware terminal style chatbot with a [Privy server wallet](https://docs.privy.io/guide/server-wallets/).

+Privy wallets are embedded wallets - learn more at https://docs.privy.io/guide/server-wallets/.
+The Agentkit integration assumes you have a Privy server wallet ID which you want to use for your agent - creation and management of Privy wallets can be done via the Privy dashboard or API.

 ## Ask the chatbot to engage in the Web3 ecosystem!

 - "Transfer a portion of your ETH to a random address"